eGrants and eCofCs

 The U.S. Patent and Trademark Office (USPTO) began issuing electronic patent grants (eGrants) for all patents on April 18, 2023. eGrants are available through Patent Center, the USPTO's electronic patent application filing and management system, which includes patent document viewing.

 Patent grants will no longer be issued on paper, and as a result, they will no longer be mailed to the correspondence address of record as part of the patent issuance process.
 Instead, the patentee will be able to view and print the complete issued patent from Patent Center immediately upon issue.
-During a transition period, the USPTO will provide a paper copy of the electronic patent grant as a ceremonial copy, delivered to the patentee’s correspondence address of record.
+During a transition period, the USPTO will provide a paper copy of the electronic patent grant as a ceremonial copy, delivered to the patentee’s correspondence address of record if the applicant opted-in.
 The electronic patent grant is the official statutory patent grant.

 The USPTO is also issuing electronic certificates of correction (eCofCs) for all certificates with an issue date on or after January 30, 2024.
 Certificates of correction will no longer be issued on paper, and as a result they will no longer be mailed to the correspondence address of record.
 Instead, an eCofC will be able to be viewed and printed from Patent Center immediately upon issue.
 The features and benefits of eCofCs will be similar to those of eGrants.
 The electronic certificate of correction is the official statutory certificate of correction.